joshenoy/sathyabh.at/content/blog/2011-03-29-installing-the-kingston-v100-ssdnow-128gb-ssd-on-a-hp-envy-14.md

   - SSD

 ---
 Quite some time back Kingston was kind enough to send me their v100 128GB SSD for review.
-Due to [my travel back to India][1], I had to stall the SSD shipment since I wouldn&#8217;t in the US by the time I would have received it.
+Due to [my travel back to India][1], I had to stall the SSD shipment since I wouldn't in the US by the time I would have received it.
 Once back here, I had to further delay since I had planned to take a short week-long vacation to [Mangalore][2].

 While the SSD was in transit, I started researching on how would I be able to fit the SSD into my laptop, with the SSD as the primary drive and the existing Seagate Momentus 7200rpm hard drive as the secondary drive.
 Digging up the Envy 14 manual, I was under the impression that having both drives would be possible.